Residence and Dining Regulations

 Cooking

-Cooking is among the most frequent cause of residential fires and is not permitted in student rooms.
+rooms.
 Fire alarms set off due to cooking in rooms are subject to safety fines and confiscation of prohibited appliances.
 Cooking may only be done in designated kitchen areas and must not be left unattended.
 The following items may be used only in kitchens: microwaves, bread makers, and slow cookers.
-The following cooking appliances are not permitted on campus: air fryers, deep fat fryers, toasters, and toaster ovens.
+The following cooking appliances are not permitted on campus: deep fat fryers, toasters, and toaster ovens.

 Decorations

-No type of decorations, electrical lights, ropes, signs or personal items may be hung or attached in any way to electrical fixtures or on the sprinkler piping or sprinkler heads.
-Clear space of 22 inches + is desired around each sprinkler head.
+in any way to electrical fixtures or on the sprinkler pipes or sprinkler heads.
+Clear space of 22 inches or more is required around each sprinkler head.
 Live trees, wreaths, and garlands are prohibited.
 No decorations may be placed on the outside of residences.
 No alterations or adjustments are permitted which could potentially cause a sprinkler head to discharge.
 Tapestries are not permitted on ceilings; they can be hung on walls as long as they do not interfere with fire alarms.
 Safety fines may be assessed for violations and items will be confiscated.

 Electrical Appliances

+rooms.
+One small refrigerator/freezer/microwave combination unit is permitted per room.
+Students should coordinate this with their roommate(s).
+Larger sized refrigerators, keg refrigerators, coolers, air conditioners and space heaters are prohibited and will be removed if found, and students are subject to a safety fine.
 If in doubt about multiple appliance usage, please contact the Facility Services electrical staff for guidance.
-All electrical items should be unplugged if the student room will not be occupied for an extended period of time, such as break periods.
+All electrical items should be unplugged if the student room will not be occupied for an extended period of time,

 Electrical Safety

-Any electrical device which is modified after purchase or shows signs of visible damage is prohibited and will be removed.
+prohibited and will be removed.
 Students may not add wiring, remove or alter existing wiring or use unsafe wiring devices.
 Outlet expanders are prohibited and will be confiscated.
 Thin wire extension cords used for any purpose other than extending a single, low wattage item (e.g. lamp, radio, alarm clock, cell phone charger) will be removed.
 Overloading thin wire extension cords can lead to overheating and fire.
 Do not plug power strips into thin wire extension cords.
 In no case should power strips be plugged into a second power strip.
+In no case may wires be run under carpets or taped across walking paths, door thresholds or through doorways or windows where pinching or other damage can result.
+Fines may be issued for unsafe wiring practices.

 Flammable Materials

-Candles, wax melting devices, incense, or any source of open flame or ignition are prohibited in student residences.
+Candles, wax melters, incense, or any source of open flame or ignition are prohibited in student residences.
 Flammable materials may not be stored or used in student residences.
 If found, safety fines will be immediately assessed and items confiscated.
 Students may retrieve confiscated items at the end of the semester by contacting the Office of Environmental Health and Safety.

 Firearms and Weapons